 Regarding physical custody, one of the factors a judge will consider is how far the parents live from each other.
 (Ala.
 Code § 30-3-152 (a)(5).)
 If it's a substantial distance, the judge may conclude that joint physical custody might not be beneficial to the child.
 You might see this in situations where moving back and forth between residences could negatively impact the child's education, or interfere with social activities, such as music lessons or sports.

-In Alabama, there is a specific provision in the custody law that states that if the wife has abandoned the husband, the husband will have custody of the child after the child reaches the age of seven.
-The law conditions the custody decision on a judge finding that the husband is a "suitable person" to have custody.
+A provision in Alabama's custody law that states that if the wife has abandoned the husband, the husband will have custody of the child after the child reaches the age of seven, as long as he's suitable for that role.
 (Ala.
-Code § 30-3-1.)
+Code § 30-3-1 (2022).)

-In 2015, the United States Supreme Court (USSC) issued a ruling requiring all states to legalize same-sex marriage.
-The law regarding a wife abandoning a husband in Alabama has not changed, and there is no guidance at this time as to how this law relates to same-sex marriages.
-If you're contemplating a divorce and your same-sex spouse abandoned you and your children, speak with an experienced family law attorney before you file.
+(Note that as of mid-2022, there is no guidance from Alabama courts as to how this law relates to same-sex marriages, which have been legal across the U.S. since 2015.
+If you're contemplating a divorce and your same-sex spouse abandoned you and your children, speak with an experienced family law attorney before you file.)

-Alabama law also states that if the court determines a parent has committed domestic or family violence, there's a presumption that giving that parent any form of custody wouldn't be in the child's best interest.
+Alabama law also states that if a judge finds a parent has committed domestic or family violence, there's a presumption that giving that parent any form of custody wouldn't be in the child's best interest.
 The law defines domestic or family abuse as "an incident resulting in the abuse, stalking, assault, harassment, or the attempt or threats of the same."
 (Ala.
 Code § 30-3-130.)